bitcontroltech/cleanslate-chrome-extension/README.md

 This Chrome extension provides buttons for deleting cookies, local storage data, and session storage data for the domain of the currently active browser tab.

+## Features

+* Buttons to clear cookies, localStorage, or sessionStorage for the domain and host of the active browser tab
+* Adjacent button to reload the active browser tab
+* Supports multiple windows

 ## Installation

 ### Using Source Code